atbcb/ICTTestingBaseline/docs/07Images.md

 If the image is an icon font, check that one of the following is true:
 1. Check that the icon provides an accurate text equivalent, e.g., via a `title=` attribute (with FontAwesome) or via inner text of the inline element (for Google icons).
 2. Check that the icon semantic information does not duplicate, confuse, or contradict the text alternative evaluated in the check above.
-    * Note: different icon fonts may use different techniquest to "hide" icon semantic information; for example:
+    * Note: different icon fonts may use different techniques to "hide" icon semantic information; for example:
         * FontAwesome directs developers to set `aria-hidden` to "true" while providing a descriptive `title` attribute for the icon element
         * Google Icons uses CSS styling to replace the inner text of an inline element with an icon image when rendered in the browser; therefore, there is no need to hide the icon, and the inner text would generally serve to provide the text equivalent.
 If, however, the inner text of the Google Icon is not sufficiently descriptive, then the developer would still need to provide an accurate text equivalent via an alternative technique.